Spanish slug: Ecology

 The habitat of Arion vulgaris includes all agricultural ecosystems, as well as natural environments such as river and lake margins, forest edges, forests in valleys or meadows.
-In Switzerland it has been found up to 1700 m altitude.
+In Switzerland it has been found up to 1700 m in altitude.

 It is a serious agricultural and horticultural pest in large parts of Europe, eating a cosmopolitan range of growing plant parts as well as decaying vegetation.
 Opportunistically it eats carrion, including squashed conspecifics.
 It is active mostly during the night and in wet weather during the day.
 Densities can reach 50 individuals per m^{2} or locally even higher.

 Whilst a slug can crawl several metres within a night, long-distance dispersal is believed to be on vegetables, on horticultural seedlings, and on plant debris disposed of as waste.

 The species has an annual life cycle with mating starting in July and eggs first laid some weeks later in late summer.
 Clutches are laid on the soil surface or in crevices up to 10 cm underground, with an average clutch size of about 70 eggs; an adult slug typically lays about 400 eggs in its lifetime.
 The eggs hatch from autumn to spring.
 Neither eggs nor slugs can survive temperatures below ―3 °C, so overwinter survival depends on hiding under shelters.
 Adults normally die off in autumn before winter frosts.

+In the Czech Republic, population density varies considerably from year to year.
+This depends not on the coldness of the winters but on weather in spring and early summer: lack of rain and high soil temperatures reduce population density.